igna1998/FabCar-Demo/README.md

 The Private Keys are saved into hfc-key-store into the fabcar/javascript-low-level folder.
 There is one previously created private key stored into privkey.pem file.
 Paste the full content of this file when making transactions to obtain a successful result.

+## Explanation of folders
+In the folder fabcar are located the files needed to comunicate with the fabcar chaincode.
+Inside this folder we find one folder called javascript and javascript-low-level.
+The first one contains an apiserver without offline signing.
+The seconde one contains the example of the offline server rest api server.

+In the folder hyperledger-fabric-network-from-scratch are contained the material for generating an example network like the first-network approach but with 4 organizations.
+It is optional to use this folder, but included to provide a full example on how the Hyperledger environment works.

+In fabcar-frontend we find the client side files needed to comunicate with the server.